Mandatory Recognition Dates

 April: Child Safety Month, in recognition of the children of this state as this state's most precious resource.
 Child Safety Month is meant to ensure that the children of this state grow up in a safe and supportive environment by promoting their protection and care through increased public awareness of ways to reduce accidental injury and death through the use of bicycle helmets, seat belts, safety and booster seats, and smoke alarms, and the dangers presented to children by unattended and unlocked vehicles and by being left in closed vehicles during hot or sunny weather.
 Child Safety Month may be regularly observed by appropriate celebrations and activities in public schools to promote the protection and care of children in this state.
 Gov't Code 662.105

 Sexual Assault Awareness Month

 April: Sexual Assault Awareness Month, to increase awareness and prevention of sexual assault.
 Sexual Assault Awareness Month may be regularly observed through appropriate activities in public schools and other places to increase awareness and prevention of sexual assault.
-Government Code 662.111
+Gov't Code 662.111

 A district may provide a character education program, which must: